 Obviously, don't hold it one spot for an extended period of time but if you wave it on a broad side of a wallet or a bag, it won't harm real leather. (careful, don't burn the thread)

-If the leather is fake, it will burn, very quickly, shrivel up, just like plastic...because if its fake, its usually made from plastic, and plastic burns quick.
+If the leather is fake, it will burn, very quickly.
+It will shrivel up, just like plastic because it's made from plastic.

 Sources Used to Write this Article